Frequently Asked Questions

 - As of August 28th we will revert to standard practice:

 - Elementary can charge up to 3 meals without funds after which a replacement entrée will be provided

 - Middle and High School can charge up to 1 meal without funds after which a replacement meal will be provided

 - After reevaluation, the replacement entrée for elementary schools consists of a turkey and cheese sandwich (an item on the menu every day).
 The student will still be allowed to get the other items that they had selected to make a reimbursable meal.
 Secondary school students will receive a cheese sandwich with a juice or milk.

 If a student was on a FREE or REDUCED meal status last year does that carry over this year?

-- Yes, but ONLY until August 27th!
+- Yes, but ONLY until September 26th!
+On the 27th of September the student will have to pay his or her meal.
 They still must apply again to continue to receive benefits for the new school year.
 They can apply online line at https://mealapps.palmbeach.k12.fl.us/ or a paper application can be completed and given to the cafeteria manager.
-If a sibling is new to the District the benefits will be extended to the sibling until August 29th as well.
+If a sibling is new to the District the benefits will be extended to the sibling until September 26th as well.

 Does a new student to the District receive free lunches?

 - No. Either they can put money on their child’s account at https://palmbeach.schoolcashonline.com/, they can send money with their child, or they can submit an application for meal benefits.
 Until the application is processed and the child qualifies for free benefits, money will need to be provided for meals.

 What food or beverage can we sell on campus?